yokadi/yokadi.github.com/README.markdown

 started.
 You can get a list of all commands by typing `help` and get the detailed documentation of a command with `help <command>`.

+## Advanced stuff

+You can define due date for your tasks with t_due.
+This can be done with a relative or absolute date:

+    yokadi> t_due 21 +3d
+    Due date for task 'Buy chocolate' set to Sat Jul 11 17:16:20 2009

+    yokadi> t_due 21 23/07 10:30
+    Due date for task 'Buy chocolate' set to Thu Jul 23 10:30:00 2009

+Due dates are show by t_list.
+Due date is colored according to time left.
+If you want to be reminded when a task is due, you can use the Yokadi Daemon for that.
+See below for details.

+If you have periodic tasks, you can tell it to yokadi with t_recurs:
+    yokadi>t_recurs 1 weekly monday 21:30
+    yokadi>t_recurs 1 monthly 3 11:00
+    yokadi>t_recurs 1 monthly last saturday 11:00
+    yokadi>t_recurs 1 yearly 23/2 14:00

+Type 'help t_recurs' to see all possible syntax

 ## Integration